f-corvaro/42.common_core/libft/README.md

 **.c files:**
 Where all the functions are written.

-**.h - header:** Useful because insteade of doing `#include <library.h>`in all c files, you will write only once in your header.
+**.h - header:**
+Useful because insteade of doing `#include <library.h>`in all c files, you will write only once in your header.
 In advance you can reuse the function you did in your library for other functions in your library.
 For example in `ft_bzero.c` I use the `ft_memset.c`.
 Obviousbly you need to add `#include <libft.h>` at the top of all your files .c.

 **makefile:**
 Is a file where you compile your projects, instead of use an `int main` and `gcc` to compile, you will use this file.
 You have some commands to write in the console to compile (see below "Running Tests").

+**.o - object:**
+The `.o` suffix is the object code.
+GCC and other compilers actually run through several steps when compiling.

+1. Pre-processor.
+This resolves your #define and #include and other #... macros.
+This step is rarely output to a file - it's almost universally passed directly into the next step.

+2. Object compilation.
+The lines of code are transformed into machine code and symbol tables.
+The symbol tables are not yet linked into an executable.
+For larger programs, this is an intermediate output when you are compiling multiple files which may have dependencies on one another.

+3. Linking.
+The symbols in the object code are now resolved to the actual memory locations or call points to provide a fully fledged executable.

+In reality it's just a precompiled version of a source file.
 </p>

 ## Things "new" to understand
 <p align="justify">